Toolkit - The Child's Voice and Domestic Abuse

 The definition also recognises that domestic abuse can impact on a child who sees, hears and/or experiences the effects of the abuse and treats such children as victims in their own right where they are related to either the abuser or the abused.
 This means that children who are witnessing, hearing about, or experiencing the repercussions of domestic abuse between adults are also considered victims, even if they are not directly the target of the abuse.

-A toolkit to equip practitioners with the skills, knowledge and confidence to hear and respond to the voice of the child, ultimately providing greater support pre and post birth, for babies, children and young people who have experienced domestic abuse and are accessing, trying to access or unable to access specialist support.
+This toolkit has been designed to equip practitioners with the skills, knowledge and confidence to hear and respond to the voice of the child, ultimately providing greater support pre and post birth, for babies, children and young people who have experienced domestic abuse and are accessing, trying to access or unable to access specialist support.

 The toolkit has been collated by a task & finish group made up of practitioners with specialist expertise and experience of working with domestic abuse and overseen by a wider forum of specialist agencies and services and in consultation with the Domestic Abuse Commissioner.